RESEARCH: CLIMATE AND SPACE SCIENCE

 Part of our research at Florida Space Institute encompasses Climate and Space Science (CASE), which combines frontier research, education, and instrumentation, aiming to better understand the Earth’s atmosphere and the near-space environment as an interconnected system.

-WHAT IS CLIMATE AND SPACE SCIENCE?
+WHAT IS CLIMATE AND SPACE SCIENCES?

 RESEARCH AREAS